danielstewart77/adxl345spi/README.md

    - The script starts by recording data to a CSV file with a timestamped filename.
    - It sets file permissions for the FIFO used to send commands.
    - The user interacts with the application through a text-based menu to control data collection.

-### Requirements

-- The script is designed to be run from the command line.
-- Requires appropriate permissions to execute the commands successfully.